-New Jersey has officially adopted the 2018 International Energy Conservation Code (IECC).
-The ReVireo team is dedicated to assisting all New Jersey design, development, and construction professionals in the effort to reduce the cost, difficulty, and risk involved with energy code compliance!
-Effective March 3rd, 2020, all new construction projects in New Jersey are required to permit under the 2018 IECC.
+New Jersey has adopted the 2021 International Energy Conservation Code (IECC).
+The ReVireo team is dedicated to assisting all New Jersey design, development, and construction professionals in the effort to reduce the cost, difficulty, and risk involved with energy code compliance.

-The transition from 2015 IECC to the 2018 IECC is incremental when compared to the transition from 2009 IECC to 2015 IECC that occurred in 2016.
-Below is an overview of the major changes for both residential construction projects (one- and two-family dwellings, townhouses and multi-family buildings 3 stories or less) and commercial construction projects (any buildings not defined above as residential, including multi-family buildings 4 stories or more).
+Below is an overview of the major changes for both residential construction projects (one- and two-family dwellings, townhouses, and multi-family buildings 3 stories or less) and commercial construction projects (any buildings not defined above as residential, including multi-family buildings 4 stories or more).

 Building Envelope – Air Tightness

 Envelope commissioning or envelope leakage testing is mandatory.
 Envelope commissioning requires a plan review to confirm the compliance with the code, as well as inspections to verify the proper installation of envelope assemblies.